-Textbooks will be issued for use during the academic year and will remain the property of the school.
-Students should refrain from writing or making any marks in the textbooks, unless instructed by the teacher.
+Textbooks may be issued, depending on course curricular materials, for use during the academic year and will remain the property of the school.
 If a student loses a book, they will be charged for the full replacement cost of the book.